STRUGGLE - Watching Nature Persevere

 Bit…by bit…by bit…by bit…by friggin’ bit…by tiresome bit…by millimeter…by bit…I watched this tiny creature haul its bulky cocoon back up toward the secluded branches on one silken thread.

 Because it wouldn't be a post by me if I didn't share which song I seek out for this mood: Enjoy.
 And fly!
 Or wind your threads.
 Or snooze in your cocoon.
 It's all a crucial stage of Metamorphosis.

 CHOOSE YOUR OWN ADVENTURE

---UP NEXT: I get hacked off about anti-helpful memes, comments, conversations, censorship, and avoidance maneuvers because my story is about Honesty & Perseverance, not Hollywood Triumphal Overcoming slathered in Positivity Group Selfies.
+--UP NEXT: I get hacked off about anti-helpful memes, comments, conversations, censorship, and avoidance maneuvers on social media because my story is about Honesty & Perseverance, not Hollywood Triumphal Overcoming slathered in Positivity Group Selfies.
 So I take my revenge by making a list of SURVIVAL SKILLZ FOR MILD-TO-MODERATE TBI LONG-HAULERS.
 (I know.
 I'm so vindictive.) 😈🤣😈

 --OR: if you like this shiny, geeky nature stuff, there's more HERE.

 --OR: if you're here for more of my healing metaphors & tactics, you can find that under the various HEALING categories, as well as throughout all the art therapy I do in dance, martial arts, writing, and more: